-There’s so many ways to enjoy this cheesy meatball skillet.
+There are so many ways to enjoy this cheesy meatball skillet.
 Pop them in a sub, mix them up with some pasta, or soak up the sauce with some crusty bread!

 This recipe takes cues from some meatballs I used to make in HUGE batches which I called Parmesan meatballs.
 The problem was, whenever I made them, I always made an army of meatballs to justify the whole process.
-In other words, I mass produced meatballs.
-Oh say, about 55 or so every time I made a batch?
+In other words, I mass-produced meatballs.
+Oh, say about 55 or so every time I made a batch?

 Now you can use these meatballs with some demi baguettes to make a sub or toss it with some freshly cooked pasta.
 Or just munch on them straight from the pan if that’s the way you roll.
 I leave the eating how…up to you.
 The important thing is to enjoy it!

-CHEESY MEATBALL SKILLET TIPS AND TRICKS:
+CHEESY MEATBALL SKILLET TIPS AND TRICKS

 Meatballs: If you don’t feel like making meatballs from scratch, you can shortcut your way to this dish with some frozen Italian meatballs.
-But for those that wanna make it from scratch (and it makes a HUGE difference), use an ice cream scoop to get them the similarly sized.
+But for those that wanna make it from scratch (and it makes a HUGE difference), use an ice cream scoop to get them similarly sized.
 One pound of beef ended up giving me about 16 meatballs so that’s about 4 meatballs per person.

 Depending on how lean your ground beef was, some fat will render and you’ll end up with more oil than you started with.
 Use this additional rendered fat to brown your meatballs.
 When you’re rolling your meatballs around to brown, do it gently!
 Using a spoon to move them around the skillet instead of tongs is the best way to maintain their shape while they firm up and brown.

 Marinara sauce: There are three options for your marinara sauce.
-You can go for a recipe that’s already a staple if you have one or stick with a some jarred marinara sauce from the grocery store if that makes you happy.
+You can go for a recipe that’s already a staple if you have one or stick with some jarred marinara sauce from the grocery store if that makes you happy.
 Or you can dress it up the jarred marinara sauce from the store with some basic seasonings.

 Simmering: Once you add the meatballs back into the pan, simmer for a little to marry the flavors.
-You’ll want to reduce the heat around this stage because tomato sauce on the stove top over high heat will SPLATTER.
+You’ll want to reduce the heat around this stage because tomato sauce on the stovetop over high heat will SPLATTER.
 Reducing it to a gentle simmer helps keep it contained.
 If you have one, wear an apron!

 Cheese: Once it’s done simmering, top the meatballs with some mozzarella cheese.
 Add some Parmesan cheese too for good measure if you want.
 Then broiling it for a few quick minutes in the oven to melt that layer of cheese.
 It won’t take too long so keep your eye on it.